DobbiKov/translate-dir-lib/README.md

 ## 📚 Citation

-If you use this software in your research, please cite it as follows:
+If you use this software in your research or writing, please cite it as follows:
 ```bib
 @software{korotenko-sci-trans-git,
     author = {Yehor Korotenko},